programmatordev/sportmonksfootball-php-api/docs/04-error-handling.md

     $fixtures = $sportMonksFootball->fixtures()->getAllBySearchQuery('');
 }
 catch (ValidationException $exception) {
-    // Should print: The "query" value should not be blank, "" given. echo $exception->getMessage();
+    // Should print: The query value should not be blank, "" given. echo $exception->getMessage();
 }
 ```